irritant/WebX0X/README.markdown

 # WebX0X
-Web Audio drum synthesizer and sequencer.
+WebX0X is a drum synthesizer and sequencer built using the Web Audio API.
+All sound generation is performed entirely in the browser.
+No samples are used.

-WebX0X supports recent versions of Chrome, Firefox and Safari.
-Chrome works best.
-Internet Explorer does not support Web Audio.
-Support for mobile browsers is planned for the near future.
+_WebX0X supports recent versions of Chrome, Firefox and Safari on desktop (Chrome works best).
+It has also been tested in Mobile Safari (iOS 8)._

 ## License
 WebX0X is made available under the MIT License.
 See LICENSE.txt for details.